GabrielT4N/EGL301Assignment1/README.md

 You can press **Ctrl+Shift+V** in this file in Visual Studio Code to see a live preview of the readme file.

 For some tips in formatting text in readme file, refer to https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

+# Student Management System
+This Student Management System is created to manage students within a school and their modules

+## Students
+There are 3 functions associated with the Students
+### Add Student
+addStudent(studentName,group)